ayal/cepter-docs/README.md

 # Troubleshooting:
 - Check your interception rule:
- - is your regex accurate / specific enough (make sure it matches your url exactly, not less and not more)
+  - is your URL pattern Regex accurate / specific enough? make sure it matches your url exactly and not matching unwanted requests.
- - do you need original body / headers - better choose "Merge" interception type
+  - do you need original body / headers? - better choose "Merge" interception type.
- - is your method correct
+  - is your interception method correct?
  - Do you have any other extension that might be interfering with Cepter (Edit this Cookie extension, for example)